jackiedeieso/jackie-site/README.md

 # jackie-site
-this is my personal website. going to be testing out and experimenting with more advanced web dev tools such as SASS style sheets and Bootstrap.
+This is the repo for my personal website.
+I'm going to be testing out and experimenting with more advanced web development tools such as SASS style sheets and Bootstrap.